chaintng/chillish-landing-page/README.md

 </p>

 # chilllish 📕
-Chillish is a free AI universal dictionary powered by LLMs.
+chillish is a free AI universal dictionary powered by LLMs.
 Reinvent the dictionary and learn any language the way real people speak.

 Visit main website at [https://chillish.app](https://chillish.app)